djgish485/ballistic-ai/README.md

 ## Why Ballistic?
 - With AI code editors you're still juggling files and figuring out how code fits together.
 - With artifacts, you are copy & pasting code, unsure of what changes were made.
 - In Ballistic your software project is directly tied into the chat.
 Code is auto-loaded into Claude's context.
-Buttons like Write/Execute/Diff/Undo allow you to work with Claude's outputs w/ confidence and ease.
+Buttons like Write/Execute/Diff/Undo allow you to work with LLM outputs w/ confidence and ease.

 ## Getting Started